-Soil conditions described in this section are of a generalized nature and intended to emphasize key features and characteristics.
-For a more detailed description of the subsurface materials encountered refer to the soil profile on each Log of Boring in Appendix "A".
+Soil conditions described in this section are of a generalized nature and intended to emphasize key encountered refer to the soil profile on each Log of Boring in Appendix "A".
 Strata contacts indicated on our Logs are approximate.
 Actual transitions may be gradual in nature.
 The soils described are at the specific boring locations within the depths explored.
 Soils at other locations or depths may be different than those encountered during this exploration.
 Considering the substantial distances between the boring locations, soil conditions are summarized for each individual test boring location.